 We activly encourage visitors to help themselves to tea, coffee, snacks etc, Covid 19 dependant.
 We love to see visitng children and families exploring and use all the items.
 You may wish to wash and set your mums hair, get mum to paint your nails, share the reminisence car area with your dad, have fun in the dressing up area or just wash up together.
 Most visitors say they soon run out of conversation but we want to you to jump into the mind and world of a person living with a Dementia and have fun together.

 Later Stages of Dementia

-Some choose a room and stay in that room for most of the day, but most change and gravitate to different rooms for different reasons.
-Some people who may be enjoying music in the conservatory may then appreciate a DVD playing and move to the Snug.
-Some of the people in the Lounge may be watching an old black and white War film, but then suddenly appreciate some comedy, or the live music being played in the conservatory by the various visiting singers that we regularly arrange.
-People may gravitate towards some arts and crafts and some surprisingly just feel the need to do something they have been doing all their life – the washing up!
+Some people choose a room and stay in their favourite room for most of the day, but others change and gravitate to different rooms for different reasons.
+Some people who may be enjoying quiet music in the Garden Room may then like the idea of a DVD playing the film 'Disney Beauty and Beast'.
+Some of the people in the front lounge may be watching a black and white War film.
+Maybe listen or sing along to live music being played by the various visiting musicians that we arrange several times a week.
+Others may gravitate towards some arts and crafts and some surprisingly just feel the need to help do something they have been doing all their life – the washing up!

-As part of my training in Relationship Dementia Care through Surrey University, I am trained to observe, monitor and record the level of quality of life within the home.
-I am proud to say that we have extremely low levels of sleep and boredom throughout the day and very high levels of independent stimulation and social communications, including laughter and affection.
-Compared to the national averages we as a home offer exceptional standards of relationship care.
-As an example latest scores for sleep plus boredom levels equated to 16% of day, the national average is 70%.
-We believe by matching the communal rooms to stages of living with a Dementia and the staff team's camaraderie and positive enthusiasm for their chosen role in life, has been a significant part of achieving these excellent outcomes.
+As part of my course in Relationship Dementia Care through Surrey University, I am trained to observe, monitor and record the level of quality of life within the home.
+I am proud to say that we have extremely low levels of sleep and inactivity throughout the day and very high levels of independent stimulation and social communication, including much laughter and affection.
+Compared to the national averages we as the Wisteria House group of homes offers exceptional standards of relationship care.
+We believe by matching the communal rooms to stages of living with a Dementia and the staff team's camaraderie and positive enthusiasm for their chosen role in life, has been a significant part of achieving excellent outcomes.